Zverik/simple-revert/README.md

 If there are no errors, it will ask you for OSM login and password (which are immediately forgotten) and upload the changes.

+To list recent changesets by a user (e.g. you), specify their name as the only argument:

+    ./simple-revert.py Zverik

 ## Restore Version

 To restore an old object version, pass its type, id and version to